 Lesson for the workplace: Setting up a system where you know your progress will be seen is very effective.
 It doesn’t mean you have to literally achieve your goal alongside someone else achieving the same goal, as with the running analogy.
 It’s more about having a check-in system: an external perspective on your goals.

-Set up regular 1-on-1s with a colleague, in which you know you can talk openly about your recent achievements.
+Set up regular 1:1 meetings with a colleague, in which you know you can talk openly about your recent achievements.
 Or you can hold stand-up meetings with your team each morning so that each person has a basic idea of other people’s progress.
 Bonus: you get to deepen your relationship with whoever you check in with, and increase the transparency of your team overall.

 - We plan too much

 It’s one thing to prepare for goals by addressing roadblocks, but it’s another to get distracted by the planning process.
 For example, a student resolving to get good grades that year would probably benefit from tidying her desk before she sits down to revise.
-But if she spends hours colour coding post-it notes, signing up for extracurricular classes, researching learning methods and writing up a meticulous revision schedule, all her energy becomes invested in thinking about the goal rather than acting on it.
+But if she spends hours color-coding post-it notes, signing up for extracurricular classes, researching learning methods and writing up a meticulous revision schedule, all her energy becomes invested in thinking about the goal rather than acting on it.

 Lesson for the workplace: As goal expert Roger Longden advises: don’t worry too much about setting the perfect goal.
 Trying to engineer every aspect of the goal won’t make you feel more in control; it will just lead to more exasperation in those moments where things inevitably don’t go to plan.
 Trust in your ability to learn and adapt as you go.

 Some professionals might find it daunting to launch a new goal without holding ten meetings to discuss every aspect of it first.
-But in reality, keeping the planning phase short minimises pressure and leaves more room for unexpected (i.e. creative) thinking.
+But in reality, keeping the planning phase short minimizes pressure and leaves more room for unexpected (i.e. creative) thinking.